35+ Resume Objective Examples and How to Write One

-A resume objective is a written statement created by a job seeker that is included in the job applicant's resume.
-It is a small summary or paragraph that states the applicant's level of experience, interest, and goals in terms of their desired employment.
+Looking for resume objective examples?
+A resume objective is a written statement created by a job seeker included in the job applicant's resume.
+A small summary or paragraph states the applicant's level of experience, interest, and goals in terms of their desired employment.
 Resume objectives provide a helpful summary to the hiring manager or job application reader.
-It informs them of the job applicant's motivations, achievements, and other helpful information that can assess the fit between the applicant and the job.
+It informs them of the job applicant's motivations, achievements, and other helpful information to assess the fit between the applicant and the job.

-A resume objective can go by a number of different names.
-Career objective, branding statement, summary statement, objective statement, resume summary, job objective, career summary, and professional summary are some of the names this resume section is often referred to as.
+A resume objective can go by several names.
+Career objective, branding statement, summary statement, objective statement, resume summary, and job objective.
+As well as career summary and professional summary.
+These are the names this resume section often gets referred to.
 Generally speaking, these all serve the same intent on behalf of the applicant.

 A traditional resume objective includes the following: